In January, China has announced a ban on non-degradable bags in major cities by the end of 2020 in an attempt to curve its plastic waste production.

 [China’s Single-Use Plastic Ban to Tackle Plastic Pollution]

+Chengdu has also unveiled a guideline to phase out non-degradable plastic products in major consuming sectors.
 According to the Implementation Measures, by the end of 2020, the use of non-biodegradable plastic bags will be prohibited in shopping malls, supermarkets, pharmacies, bookstores and other places.
-As well as, packaged food and takeaway food services and various exhibition activities in Chengdu’s urban built-up areas, and the use of non-biodegradable plastic bags will be regulated and restricted in the trade markets.
+Additionally, the ban covers packaged and takeaway food services, and various exhibition activities in Chengdu’s urban built-up areas.
+However, trade markets will need to regulate and restrict the use of non-biodegradable plastic bags.

-China is thought to be the largest producer of plastic waste with China producing 60.9 million tonnes of plastic waste in 2016, followed by the US at 38 million tonnes.
-With China recorded to have collected 215 million tonnes of urban household waste on 2017 alone and estimation of this figure only growing exponentially, China sets out the nation-wide ban on single-use plastics which has become ubiquitous to Chinas globalisation.
+Moreover, China produced 60.9 million tonnes of plastic waste in 2016, making China the largest producer of plastic waste.
+The US is second, at 38 million tonnes.
+Furthermore, China recorded to have collected 215 million tonnes of urban household waste in 2017 alone.
+The estimation of this figure only, unfortunately, growing exponentially.
+Following this, China has set out the nation-wide ban on single-use plastics which has become ubiquitous to China’s globalisation.